-As of 2018 more than 91,625 veterinarians are professionally active in the United States.
-They provide a wide variety of services in private clinical practice, teaching, research, government service, public health, military service, private industry, and other areas.
-According to a 2018 AVMA survey, approximately 80% of all veterinarians are in private clinical practice.
-Of those, about 53% are engaged in exclusively small animal practice in which they treat only companion animals.
-These veterinarians work with animals, but that just scratches the surface of what these medical professionals do.
-Some common duties include diagnosing conditions, administering vaccines, prescribing medication, and educating people who own pets.
-Working with pet owners is one of the most important parts of the job for many practitioners.
-Veterinarians can provide valuable information on the preventive measures that can keep animals healthy.
+As of 2022, there are 124,069 veterinarians in the United States.
+Vets provide a wide variety of services in private clinical practice, teaching, research, government service, public health, military service, private industry and other areas.
+According to the 2022 American Veterinary Medical Association (AMVA) survey, more than 63 percent of veterinarians are in clinical practice.
+Of those, about 67 percent are engaged in companion animal practice.
+These veterinarians work with animals, including exotics, owned for companionship, but that just scratches the surface of what these medical professionals do.

 - Conduct basic and applied research to better understand the nature of disease, immunity, and health